|

 to make unusual noises.
 Running the engine or generator will quickly recharge

+them and no harm is done.
 The furnace uses an electric igniter to start the combustion

 process and no "pilot light" is used.
 It also incorporates a "sail switch" which